mockoon/mockoon.com/content/docs/latest/openapi/import-export-openapi-format.md

 meta:
   title: Import/export in OpenAPI format
   description: Learn how to easily import and export or share with your team your mock API servers and routes using the OpenAPI specification
-order: 1130
+order: 1050
 ---

 # Import/export in OpenAPI format

 ---

-Mockoon supports import in both OpenAPI v2 (Swagger) and v3 formats.
-Environments can be exported to OpenAPI v3 format only.
+Mockoon supports imports in both OpenAPI v2 (Swagger) and v3 formats.
+Environments can be exported to OpenAPI version 3.

-OpenAPI import and export currently support the following properties:

-- API title.
-- Server URL, port, base path (prefix) and protocol.
-- Routes paths (including parameters), methods, responses with status code (200, etc) and headers, and descriptions.

-Import only: sample JSON bodies are created from OpenAPI schemas during import.

 ### Import environment from an OpenAPI v2 or v3 JSON/YAML file